opensearch-project/project-website/_posts/2025-06-27-hybrid-query-performance-31.md

 |  |  | p99 | 407 | 799 | 49% |

-These gains were consistent under both benchmark and steady-load conditions (25 QPS), with performance improving even further when concurrent segment search was enabled.
+These gains were consistent under both benchmark and steady-load conditions (25 queries per second), with performance improving even further when concurrent segment search was enabled.

 Tail latencies (p99) improved by up to 49 percent even on large instances, making hybrid search more reliable under high load.

-The following graph highlights improvements in response times for different datasets and query types:
+The following graph presents the improvements in response times for different datasets and query types.

 ![Bar chart showing performance improvements](/assets/media/blog-images/2025-06-27-hybrid-query-performance-31/bar_chart_performance_improvements.jpg)

-New bulk scorer positively impacts system throughput.
-Following table shows improvements in search throughput depending on type of machine used as data nodes.
+The new bulk scorer positively impacts system throughput.
+The following table shows improvements in search throughput depending on the type of machine used as a data node.

 | Dataset | Instance type | Query complexity | Throughput gain |
 |---------|----------------|------------------|------------------|